 Your email header needs to scream, “I wrote this email for you.”
 If you can do that, you’ll experience 50+ percent open rates, no problem.

 A favorite header that I use is “Question about [company name].”

 It’s simple, but it works because it uses personalization, is concise, and invokes curiosity.
 You would have to know the company name for this to work, but the added effort results in better open rates.
 You won’t have to worry about getting emails opened with this simple headline.

 Now let’s talk about the body of the email.

 The body needs to have talking points from the client based on the information they gave you.
 Maybe they’re struggling with something, and you used that to segment them.
 Use that information to your advantage!

 3. Make it Mobile-Friendly

 If your emails don’t look amazing on mobile, forget about it.
-By 2020, this shouldn’t be news to anyone.
-That said, almost half of all emails sent aren't mobile optimized.
+In 2020, this shouldn’t be news to anyone.
+That said, almost half of all emails sent aren’t mobile optimized.
 How is this possible?